guberand/Getting-and-Cleaning-Data-Project1-Submission/README.md

 =========================================
 tidydataset1
 =========================================
 tidydataset1 comprise of 79 columns that represent mean, standard deviation and meanfreq columns from the merged data of test and train raw dataset.
+And column subject and activity.

 =========================================
 tidydataset2
 =========================================
-tidydataset1 comprise of total of 81 columns: 79 columns that represent average of each of the columns that represent mean, standard deviation and meanfreq from the merged data of test and train raw dataset.
+tidydataset2 comprise of total of 81 columns: 79 columns for each combination of subject / activity representing the average of each of the columns from tidydataset1.
 In addition the first two columns are subject and activity names.
 In total it has a total of 30*6=180 rows representing each combination of subject& activity name.